lexicHQ/docs/plugins.md

 # What are Recime Plugins

 Recime plugins are `npm` modules.
-You can use one of many from `npmjs.org` or use the one verified by us.
-We support the following plugins out of the box for `Natural Language Processing` and `Analytics`.
+You can use one of many from [npmjs.org](npmjs.org) or use plugins verified by us.
+We currently support the following plugins.

 ## Natural Language Processing